 Nerves made everything worse.
 I was anxious pretty much all the time.
 I feared an attack was imminent, and because of this, I labored over getting in the car and going farther than a five minute drive.
 Being away from home, not having a bathroom close by, being stuck at the mercy of teenage drivers — it was all a lot to handle.
 And I was afraid no one believed me.
 I knew how extreme and uncommon my issue was, and I began to fear others were rolling their eyes in disbelief when I missed yet another day of school or fun night out.
 To make matters worse, completely nutty scenarios of catastrophe plagued me, and I believed deep down I was going to die, and soon.
 I never told anyone that before.

-When I first cut dairy out of my life, I relied heavily on Lactaid milk and soy-based dairy-like products because that’s what was available and that’s what my mom was able to find.
+After the doctor suggested I might be lactose intolerant, I relied on lactose free milk and soy-based dairy-like products because that’s what was available and that’s what my mom was able to find.
 (Tofutti and Go Veggie were our go-to brands, but much has changed since then and a variety of soy free, pretty-good-tasting substitutes are around now.
 But I digress.)
-Using coconut milk as a substitute didn’t occur to my 17 year old self, and in truth didn’t occur to me until much later when I cut dairy out again.
+Using coconut milk as a substitute for cream didn’t occur to my 17 year old self, and in truth didn’t occur to me until much later when I cut out all dairy completely.
 This recipe was borne out of a deep need for the creamy comfort of a simple dish of homemade pudding, a dessert staple in the Maier home.
 Variations to this pudding abound, clearly, but what sets this version apart is simply this: it’s thick.
 I credit the richness of the full fat coconut milk along with the sheer amount of cocoa powder (1/4 cup!).
-This became a life-saver in our family because we like our desserts on an almost-daily basis.
-My favorite thing about it now?
-Emery is silly for it.
+This became a life-saver in our family because we like our desserts on an almost-daily basis, and this one is healthy one all of us can eat freely!

 We’ve talked a lot about aging in the past few months, how after we turned 30 our bodies started to ache in places we didn’t really pay any attention to before.
 A good night’s sleep became more elusive than ever (even after our babies started sleeping through the night), and as it turns out, we carry our stress in our shoulders and necks, and our bodies respond with aches and pains to the stress that surrounds us – whether we are conscious of that stress or not.
 And lucky for me, my doctor told me that the symptoms of IBS will persist for as long as the stress in my life is present.
 Great.